Center on Children & Families Neuroscience Events

 Hilton University of Florida Conference Center, Gainesville, FL

-Neuroscience teaches us how critical environment is in shaping young brains.
+Early environment is critical in shaping young brains.
 These influences affect who we are and what we become.
-Influences that are toxic weaken the architecture of the developing brain, which lead to lifelong problems in learning, behavior, and physical and mental health.
+Toxic environments can weaken the architecture of the developing brain, leading to lifelong problems in learning, behavior, and physical and mental health.

-How can we harness this knowledge to positively impact children who are exposed to toxic stress?
+How can we harness this knowledge to impact children exposed to trauma?

 Speakers will include BJ Casey, Ph.D., Psychobiologist from the Sackler Institute at Cornell University in NY, Robin Saenger, Founding Director, Peace4Tarpon, and Dan Goldowitz, Ph.D., Psychobiologist from Centre for Molecular Medicine and Therapeutics at the University of British Columbia.
 Participants will also enjoy feedback from several ongoing idea groups and poster presentations.